Azam999/JavaVirtualStore/README.md

 # VirtualStore

-A very simple (no database involved) virtual store implemented in java, python, and c++
+A very simple (no database involved) virtual store implemented in java and python